 - Sessions are tailored to supervisees’ individual situations and needs, such as theoretical orientation, work context, learning style

 Before commencing supervision, a contract is discussed and negotiated.
 The contract can be less or more formal, according to individual, group or organisational needs.
-For more information please do not hesitate to contact us, we provide a free initial assessment/introduction appointment where you can explore your requirements, experience our approach to supervision and feel informed to consider engaging in further supervisory services.
+For more information please do not hesitate to contact me, I provide a free initial assessment/introduction appointment where we can explore your requirements, experience etc. This will help us decide if we can work together.